lynnfaraday/aresmush.com/_root/tutorials/install/basic-config.md

 * **MUSH Name** - Name your game.
 * **MUSH Description** - A short blurb about your game (optional).
 * **Website** - URL for your game (optional).
-* **Category** - Pick which category best describes your MUSH for the Ares games directory.
+* **Category** - Pick which category best describes your MUSH for the Ares games folder.

 ### Ports